magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/particle.md

 '
 %}

-Now, we should create an integration in ThingsBoard.
+Now, we should create an integration in IoT Hub.
 To do this, you can follow next steps:

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=createIntegrationUsingWizard %}